hilkeheremans/node-jiggler/README.md

 node-jiggler
 ==============

-jiggler provides a simple and flexible interface for creating serialized representations for your JavaScript objects.
+jiggler provides a simple and flexible interface for defining representations for your JavaScript objects.
+This allows for separating the concern of how models are used and stored in your application layer with how they are presented to endpoints such as REST API clients.

-This is incredibly useful for REST API responses that need to transform and sanitize responses sent to clients.
-Rather than passing replacer methods to JSON.stringify or overloading the Mongoose toObject method you can define a more readable and flexible serialization templates.
+Jiggler is framework agnostic and works with any object oriented approach to model declaration.

-We use it in production at [Heyride](http://heyride.com) for serializing all of our REST API responses.
+We use it in production at [Heyride](http://heyride.com) for serializing all of our REST API responses which are derived from Mongoose objects.

 It is loosely based on the ruby [acts_as_api](https://github.com/fabrik42/acts_as_api) gem and [node-swiz](https://github.com/racker/node-swiz), the latter not providing enough flexibility for our required use cases.

+This package does not handle serialization of object representations.
+The most common use case is to produce a JSON string from a representation and this is easily done with a single call to JSON.stringify().
+It would be fairly straightforward to add support for serializers (including XML).
+We welcome pull requests.

 ## Example